codecentric/microcks-introduction-blog-post/README.md

-# Specification-Based API Mocking, Simulation, and Testing with [Microcks](https://microcks.io) - Demo Application
+# Definition-Based API Mocking, Simulation, and Testing with [Microcks](https://microcks.io) - Demo Application

 ## Introduction

-This [codecentric](https://codecentric.de) demo application illustrates the usage of Microcks for API mocking and testing on the basis of API specifications expressed with [OpenAPI](https://github.com/OAI/OpenAPI-Specification).
-We rely on [Testcontainers](https://testcontainers.com) to run the mock and execute tests against it leveraging [REST-assured](https://rest-assured.io).
+This [codecentric](https://codecentric.de) demo application illustrates the usage of Microcks for API mocking and testing on the basis of API definitions expressed with [OpenAPI](https://github.com/OAI/OpenAPI-Specification).
+We rely on [Testcontainers](https://testcontainers.com) to run the mock operations and execute tests against it leveraging [REST-assured](https://rest-assured.io).
 This approach allows for consistent and automated integration testing both local and in CI/CD pipelines.